-Step Actions 5: Install the Shell Template Install the shell user interface and report templates.
-1 Extract the com.serena.rlm.sbm.shell.zip file directly to the SBM Application Engine folder.
+Step Actions 6: Install the Shell Template Install the shell user interface and report templates.
+1 Extract the com.serena.alm.sbm.shell-3.5.zip file directly to the SBM Application Engine folder.
 For example: C:\Program Files\Serena\SBM\Application Engine\ The files in the zip file should extract to the appropriate directory structure.
 For any conflicts, select the option to replace with the newer versions.
-Verify the extraction by looking at the dates of the files in the template\shell\rlm folder, for example C:\Program Files\Serena\SBM\Application Engine\template\shell\rlm.
+Verify the extraction by looking at the dates of the files in the template\shell\alm folder, for example C:\Program Files\Serena\SBM\Application Engine\template\shell\alm.
 The files should have the date close to that of the upgrade package you used.
 2 From SBM System Administrator, select File Put Files Into Database.
 Confirm when prompted.
-This puts the UI shell files into the SBM database.
-6: Import the Solution Import the Release Manager solution.
+This puts the UI shell files and other ALM data into the SBM database.
+7: Import the Solution Import the Release Manager solution.
 1 Log into the SBM Application Repository as an SBM administrative user.
 2 Navigate to the Solutions tab and import the solution.
-For example: RLM_Solution_Pack 2.1.0.32 See Chapter 4, "Importing the Serena Release Control Solution" on page 37.
-7: Promote the Snapshots Promote the snapshots.
+For example: ALM_Solution_Pack 3.5.0.0.025 For detailed instructions see Chapter 4, "Importing the Serena ALM Solution" on page 37.
+8: Promote the Snapshots Promote the snapshots.
 1 Navigate to the Process App Snapshots tab.
 2 In SBM Application Repository, promote the snapshots.
-When promoting the snapshots, make sure to select the endpoints as needed, and make sure the endpoints are authenticated with Security Token. ■ Release Train Application Release ■ Release Package ■ RLM_AUX Deployment ■ Environment ReleaseTemplate IMPORTANT!
+When promoting the snapshots, make sure to select the endpoints as needed, and make sure the endpoints are authenticated with Security Token.
+Release Train Application Release Release Package RLM_AUX Deployment Environment ReleaseTemplate IMPORTANT!
 Make sure to check for any warnings after you have promoted the snapshots.
-For information on analyzing warnings or errors, see Chapter 9, "Snapshot Promotion Errors" on page 162.
+For information on analyzing warnings or errors, see Chapter 10, "Snapshot Promotion Errors" on page 156.
 For detailed instructions see Chapter 4, "Promoting the Snapshots" on page 40.